julioacontreras/authenticator-storage/README.md

 # Auth Microservice using DDD

-This is a simple microservice using DDD architecture.
+This is a example microservice using DDD architecture.

+### Depedencies

+* Nodejs
+* Docker

 ### Features

-* Auth JWT
+* Typescript
 * Protocol GRPC
 * MongoDB